How to Print Boarding Passes and Vouchers When Traveling

 Most chain hotels have a business center.
 If you're staying at the hotel they'll certainly give you access to the business center and printer.
 We stayed at a Double Tree in England and it was free to print our boarding passes.
 If you’re in a pinch, we would venture to guess that some hotels may be willing to extend the service if you inquire kindly.
 In this case, it would likely be at a small cost.

 Most homes have a printer nowadays.
 When you’re staying in an Airbnb or are house sitting, just ask your host if you can print a couple of pages.
-Use our Airbnb link and get $40 off your first stay!
+Use our Airbnb link and get up to $40 off your first stay!

 The Couch Surfing website is more than just a place to find a somewhere to stay; it’s a community.
 There are opportunities to meet hosts and stay with people, but there are also meetups and get-togethers.
 You can meet people on the site and just go out to coffee or a meal.
 Introduce yourself to someone in the area and we’d venture to guess that they may help you out and print out your documents for you.